 Connection Nodes (N_Q^B) .
 Let $(q_1, q_2) \in Q$ represent a connection between trains q_1 and q_2 , respectively.
 For each $(q_1, q_2) \in Q$ we create two nodes, say i and j.
 The location and time attributes of node i correspond to the destination and arrival time of train q_1 .
 Conversely, the location and time attributes of node j correspond to the origin and departure time of train q_2 .
-These two nodes are the end-points of a specific type of arc that represents the consist transfer between trains q_1 and q_2 , respectively.
+These two nodes are the end points of a specific type of arc that represents the consist transfer between trains q_1 and q_2 , respectively.
 See light gray nodes in Figure 1.
+For the sake of clarity, we only depict a pair of connection nodes (i.e., only one train-to-train connection).
+The tail node, i, is to the left of the arrival node of train q_1 , as the consist is not busted upon arrival.
+Likewise, the head node, j, is to the right of the departure node of train q_2 , as the consist does not need to be built before departure.